efeelize/eng/kaiyan/work/office_daily/manage_time.md

 ## 11)mindset [n.思维方式]
 > And mindset is just the attitude that you have or I guess the, you're kind of perspective, the way you think.Kind of like a mix of attitude, and your way of thinking, so somebody who has a positive mindset is a positive person.
 They're probably thinking it's going to be, we can work through that.

-# 7.parctice
+# 8.parctice
 ## 1）put that into parctice [phr.付诸于实践]
 > To "put it into practice" means to actually do this, to actually practice this idea. there's lots of things that we can put into practice.
 We can put, for example, our values into practice.Or if we're talking about English, you can put that grammar into practice.That is a very, very practical thing that you can put into practice.
 So basically, you can put anything into practice.
 It just means "do it."

 ## 2）ran into [phr.遇到]
 > It's kind of like running into a wall, but not that actually.
 It's when you come across or encounter something that makes you stop.Yeah, it's when you find something unexpectedly.Exactly.
 I remember one time I was traveling in Europe, and I ran into a friend.Or well, I mean, you could even just run into a friend at a store.That's true.
 So in that way, it can be a good thing.
 In this case, it's not a good thing.Yeah, so they ran into some issues, right?
 She unexpectedly found some issues.Some problems, exactly.
 So that's why they're behind schedule, but this is a problem as Kevin says, "well we'd better get those numbers right".

-## 3）To be on top of sth
+## 3）be (not) on top of sth
-> It is an idiom that means "to be in control of a situation" or "to be fully informed about something."
+> 1)It is an idiom that means "to be in control of a situation" or "to be fully informed about something."
 It's frequently used to assure someone that a problem or task is under control and is being dealt with appropriately.

-> Likewise, Christina uses this idiom in today's dialogue to assure her boss that the team is in control and the work is being done.
+> 2)so we often use it to assure other people like our bosses, so we can say we're on top of the problem.
+But if you're not on top of it, then that means you're missing deadlines.
+You're making mistakes.
+You don't know what's going on.

-- 1. They're always on top of their game. 他们总能掌控自己的工作。
+- 1. They're always on top of their game. [他们总能掌控自己的工作]

 - 2. Don't worry.
-We're on top of the problem. 别担心，我们正在处理这个问题。
+We're on top of the problem. [别担心，我们正在处理这个问题]

-- 3. If we don't get on top of the whole global warming issue, the consequences will be catastrophic. 如果我们不能完全掌控全球变暖问题，后果将是灾难性的。
+- 3. If we don't get on top of the whole global warming issue, the consequences will be catastrophic. [如果我们不能完全掌控全球变暖问题，后果将是灾难性的]

 ## 4）devote yourself to sb & dedicate
 > 1)when you devote yourself to them, you give your time to this person.In kind of a loving way.Just notice the preposition here, devote my mornings "to" important stuff."devote" is just more emotional. it's almost like dedicate plus emotion.
 So you might devote yourself to your wife, and that sounds better than to dedicate yourself to your wife.so devotion has more of an emotional sense.